KanjicaiBrockDong/Project-2--Data-Visualization/README.md

 Go to the github repository
 https://github.com/KanjicaiBrockDong/Project-2--Data-Visualization
-run the app.py from git bash window or terminal if you are using mac go to the chrome browser use your local host ip address followed by on of the following routes ‘/’ or ‘/dashboard’ to display the interactive dashboard ‘/dbscrape’ to retrieve the JSON object
+run the app.py from git bash window or terminal if you are using mac go to the chrome browser use your local host ip address followed by on of the following routes:

+‘/’ or ‘/dashboard’ to display the interactive dashboard

+‘/dbscrape’ to retrieve the JSON object

 ‘dataentry’ to display the data entry interface